juwonlo-tech/high-garden/README.md

 ## 📈 Insights & Learnings

 This project demonstrates proficiency in building a user-friendly business intelligence dashboard from raw data.
-It highlights how visual storytelling can uncover business opportunities and operational inefficiencies.
+It highlights how visual storytelling can uncover business opportunities and operational KPIs.